rosoba/bmcs_utils/docs/jupyter_access.md

    kernel name will be displaed at the top right corner of the notebook

+##6 Enable notebook extensions
+It is recommended to use the notebook extensions that include useful features.
+The extensions have already been installed using `environment.yml`.
+The particular choice depends on personal preference and the context of usage.
+Recommended extensions
+are:

+- table of contents which is useful for long noteboks explaining the model derivation
+- RISE: which can convert the notebook to a slide presentation
+- appmode: that converts the notebook to an interactive web application

-# Access the jupyter notebooks
+# Access jupyter notebooks

-It is important to note, that only python files are installed in the bmcs_env  - no jupyter notebooks.
+It is important to note, that only python files are installed in the `bmcs_env`  - no jupyter notebooks.
 Thus, they are provided just like `numpy` or `matplotlib` for further use in the development of further packages.
 In this way, the deployment of the webapps